 A serverless solution to schedule and monitor DynamoDB On-Demand backup can be achieved using AWS Lambda and AWS Event Bridge for scheduling the hourly or daily backup.

-Problem Statement:-
+Problem Statement

 - We want to keep a daily backup of DynamoDB tables but we only want to store the 3-day-old backup in our system.

-- We want to Monitor the backup job of each selected table and raise alerts for the failure of a job.
+- We want to monitor the backup job of each selected table and raise alerts for the failure of a job.

-Approach Towards Solution:-
+Approach Towards Solution

 Let's say you want to take a backup of your DynamoDB tables each day.
 A simple way to achieve this is to use an Amazon Event Bridge rule to trigger an AWS Lambda function daily.

 In this scenario, you will have the code required to call the DynamoDB: CreateBackup API operation in your Lambda function.
 Setting this up requires configuring an IAM role, setting an Event Bridge Rule, and creating a Lambda function.
 For monitoring, we can use another lambda function which will check the status of each backup job and raise an alert on failure.
-Below is the high-level architecture of above mention approach which we discuss in detail.
+Below is the high-level architecture of the above-mentioned approach which we discuss in detail.

-following are the steps to implement the above-explained structure.
+Following are the steps to implement the above-explained structure.

-1. Create an AWS Event Bridge Rule which will trigger the scheduled backup lambda.
-You can name it DynamoDBBackupScheduleRule
+Create an AWS Event Bridge Rule which will trigger the scheduled backup lambda.
+You can name it DynamoDBBackupScheduleRule or something else of your choice.
+The following attributes will be used in the creation of this rule:

 - RuleName: DynamoDBBackupScheduleRule